 The Blu-ray extras reveal that Anthony Michael Hall turned down the Duckie role, shocking everyone.
 Most fans are aware of that.
 Less well known is that Ringwald wanted Robert Downey Jr. to play the character because she thought he was “really cute” and felt they’d have chemistry.
 Did she lobby for him, or was that wishful thinking?

-We talked about it.
+It’s true that she wanted him, yes.
+Was he seriously considered?We talked about it.
 But when Jon Cryer came in, it just felt right, like, “This is the guy who’s going to capture everything on the page.”
 In retrospect, Downey is a terrific actor, funny and charming.
 Jon Cryer was so vulnerable, though.
 You always got the feeling, “Please don’t hurt this kid.”
 That was the final feeling, predominantly, that we needed somebody who you’re going to fall apart with.
 Downey, you feel like he’ll survive it, but not Cryer.

 You can snag the John Hughes 5-Movie Blu-ray Collection — including Ferris Bueller’s Day Off, Pretty in Pink, Some Kind of Wonderful, Planes, Trains, and Automobiles, and She’s Having a Baby — Right Here.